murkl/arch-os/runtime/README.md

   is on offer.
 Afterwards it is a row in the settings.
 - **The `first` questions**, unnumbered — the few that cannot wait, because everything after them is typed on the keyboard they settle.
+- **What to do**, if the tree declares more than one mode.
+It sits here because it is a decision, and a decision taken on a keyboard nobody has chosen yet is not one — and because everything after it depends on the answer.
 - **Network**, if the tree has an `online.sh` hook, since every stage past it downloads something.
 - **The check**, if the tree has a `preflight.sh` hook.
 A failure here is a wall.